Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 **Conclusion**

 Rasa might be one of the best FREE conversational AI platforms out there, and we had a lot of fun creating this project together.
 Still, we wouldn't recommend Rasa for teams with more than one programmer, or for large and complex chatbots.

+With this project we also wanted to show that AI is an awesome tool that can help people acquire news skills.
+We even asked a GPT3-based AI what it thought about a bot that teaches English.
+Here’s the response:

+“The idea is not to replace human teachers, but to provide some extra help to those who need it”.

+And we absolutely agree.